 IDNGWG has identified the relevant terms and documented it in Appendix A.

-Recommendation:

-Option 1: Any relevant terminology used in the guidelines is explained inline, when the term is introduced, with no explicit section on terminology/glossary.

-Option 2: Any relevant terminology used in the guidelines is defined in a separate terminology/glossary section in the document with the intention that these definitions will be adopted by the community and used consistently across it.
+Relevant terminology used in the guidelines is defined in a separate terminology/glossary section in this document with the intention that these definitions will be adopted by the community and used consistently across it.

-Option 3: WG, with input from the community, identifies a broader list of terms relevant to the IDN implementation beyond, and not limited to, the terms used in the guidelines document and define these in a separate terminology/glossary section in the document with the intention that these definitions will be adopted by the community and used consistently across it.

 Format of IDN Tables

-Based on work by the community, a formal machine readable specification for representing IDN tables (aka Label Generation Rules or LGR) is now available and being converted to a standards track RFC by IETF.
-This format should be encouraged for adoption at second level, as it is being done for Root Zone LGR.
+An alternate specification for representing IDN tables (i.e. Label Generation Rulesets or LGR) is now available.

-//current recommendation 3: A registry will publish one or several lists of Unicode code points that are permitted for registration and will not accept the registration of any name containing an unlisted code point.
+A registry will publish one or several lists of Unicode code points that are permitted for registration and will not accept the registration of any name containing an unlisted code point.
 Each such list will indicate the script or language(s) it is intended to support.
 If registry policy treats any code point in a list as a variant of any other code point, the nature of that variance and the policies attached to it will be clearly articulated.

-7.//current recommendation 4: All such code point listings will be placed in the IANA Repository for IDN TLD Practices in tabular or Label Generation Ruleset (RFC 7940format together with any rules applied to the registration of names containing those code points, before any such registration may be accepted.

-All such code point listings must be placed in the IANA Repository for IDN TLD Practices Label Generation Ruleset (RFC 7940) format together with any rules applied to the registration of names containing those code points, before any such registration may be accepted.
-Registries with legacy IDN tables are encouraged to transition to the LGR format.
-Registries are encouraged to publish and/or maintain other user-friendly formats such as in tabular form or searchable form as well.

-Recommendation:
+Recommendation 7:

+Label generation rules MUST be placed in the IANA Repository for IDN Practices.

+7.a Registries MUST use Label Generation Ruleset (RFC 7940) format to represent their label generation rules (LGR).

+7.b Registries with existing legacy IDN tables are encouraged to transition to the LGR format

+7.c The LGR MUST include the complete repertoire of code points, any variants and any optional whole-label evaluation rules which the Registry uses to determine if a label is acceptable for registration.

 Consistency of IDN Tables

 The content should be made more consistent across registries and across levels for predictable user experience.
 This could be done by sharing the LGRs across registries, considering reference IDN tables and other relevant work.

-//current recommendation 6: Any information fundamental to the understanding of a registry's IDN policies that is not published by the IANA will be made directly available online by the registry.
-The registry should also encourage its registrars to call attention to these policies for all prospective IDN registrants by including a provision in its Registry-Registrar Agreement.
-This documentation will include references to the linguistic and orthographic sources used in establishing policies and code point repertoires.
-If material is provided both via the IANA and other channels the registry must ensure that its substance is concordant across all platforms.

-//current recommendation 9: TLD registries should collaborate on issues of shared interest, for example, by forming a consortium to coordinate contact with external communities, elicit the assistance of support groups, and establish global fora
+//current recommendation 9: TLD registries should collaborate on issues of shared interest, for example, by forming a consortium to coordinate contact with external communities, elicit the assistance of support groups, and establish global fora to address common current and emerging challenges in the development and use of IDNs.

-may
+Revised new recommendation re:LGRs: TLD registries seeking to (i) implement new IDN Tables or (ii) modify existing ones may use available Reference Second Level LGRs as is or as a reference.
+IDN Tables may deviate from Reference Second Level LGRs.
+In such case deviations should be explained.
+Notwithstanding the foregoing, Registry Operators seeking to implement IDN Tables (i.e. new or modifications of existing ones) that pose any security and/or stability issues (as defined in Section xxx) will not be authorized to implement such IDN Tables.

+TLD registries offering registration of IDNs with the same language tag are encouraged to cooperate on the contribution to the development and update of the second level reference IDN tables with the goal of minimizing the difference between the reference table of that language and the implemented tables for the same language.

 Recommendation: